erikw/jekyll-glossary_tooltip/README.md

 For `--version`, use `major|minor|patch` as needed.

 ## Multi-versions
-* For ruby, just use RVM to switch between supported ruby version specified in `.gemspec`.
+* For Ruby, just use RVM to switch between supported Ruby versions specified in `.gemspec`.
 * To run with different jekyll versions, [Appraisal](https://github.com/thoughtbot/appraisal) is used with [`Appraisals`](Appraisals) to generate different [`gemfiles/`](gemfiles/)
    - To use a specific Gemfile, run like
       ```shell